 Comment by David Todd: The wisdom of prioritising the most imminent threats

-While much of Iran’s population had already fallen out of love with the current Iranian government, of which Major Gen Qasem Soleimani was a part, for a time it seemed that by killing him, the Trump administration just might have turned him into a martyr and united the entire Iranian nation against USA.
+While much of Iran’s population had already fallen out of love with the government of which Soleimani was a part, for a time it seemed that by killing him, the Trump administration might have turned him into a martyr and united the nation against the USA.
 In the end, a trigger-happy SAM missile operator may have saved the Trump plan from backfiring.
 Even so, questions remain over the geopolitical strategy of the Trump administration.
 The main question should be: is blocking Iran’s regional belligerence more important than preventing strategic nuclear threats?

-Actually it is North Korea where the more imminent nuclear missile danger lies.
+This is because the more imminent nuclear missile danger lies in North Korea.
 That nation could soon be able to fit nuclear weapons to US-reaching Intercontinental Ballistic Missiles (ICBMs) and Submarine Launched Ballistic Missiles (SLBMs).